Skip to content

 Dual MRM is detectable from the wire

 Only the MRM sends MRP_Test frames.
-Two source MACs means two MRMs.
+2 source MACs means 2 MRMs.

 Understanding MRP frames enables diagnosis.
 Understanding MRP timing enables optimization.
-The next chapter covers MRP timing parameters, convergence time calculation, and how to tune MRP for faster recovery.
+The next chapter covers MRP timing parameters, convergence time calculation, and tuning MRP for faster recovery.

 • IEC 62439-2:2016 — Media Redundancy Protocol (MRP)